kwtaylor/pockelizer/README.md

 * [FT6x06 Application Note](http://www.adafruit.com/datasheets/FT6x06_AN_public_ver0.1.3.pdf)
 * [Opencores I<sup>2</sup>C-Master Core Specification](http://www.urel.feec.vutbr.cz/MPLD/PDF/i2c_specs.pdf)

-You can compile the design using [Quartus II Web Edition](http://www.altera.com/products/software/quartus-ii/web-edition/qts-we-index.html).
+You can compile the design using [Quartus Prime Lite Edition](http://dl.altera.com/?edition=lite) (Previously known as Quartus II Web Edition).
 I'm going to try to avoid proprietary components so it may be ported easily to other boards and other FPGA manufacturers.
 Notably, I am not going to use a NIOS II microcontroller for the main program logic.
 Instead everything will be HDL.
 This may also be because I'm a mashochist.